All About Allergies

 Common Food Allergens

 - Cow's milk (or cow's milk protein).
 Between 2% and 3% of children younger than 3 years old are allergic to the proteins found in cow's milk and cow's milk-based formulas.
-Most formulas on the market are cow's milk-based.
-Cow's milk protein allergy means that someone has an abnormal immune system reaction to proteins found in the cow's milk used to make standard baby formulas, cheeses, and other milk products.
+Most formulas are cow's milk-based.
 Milk proteins also can be a hidden ingredient in prepared foods.
 Many kids outgrow milk allergies.

 - Peanuts and tree nuts.
-Peanut allergy is another common food allergy in kids, with the number of those who are allergic on the rise.
-(Peanuts are not a true nut, but a legume, in the same family as peas and lentils, although most people with peanut allergy don't have allergies to other legumes.)
-Another common allergy is to tree nuts, such as almonds, walnuts, pecans, hazelnuts, and cashews.
+Peanut allergies are on the rise, and as are allergies to tree nuts, such as almonds, walnuts, pecans, hazelnuts, and cashews.
 Most people do not outgrow peanut or tree nut allergies.

 - Wheat.
 Wheat proteins are found in many foods, and some are more obvious than others.
 Although wheat allergy is often confused with celiac disease, there is a difference.
-Celiac disease is a sensitivity to gluten (found in wheat, rye, and barley) that can make someone feel ill and damage the small intestine.
+Celiac disease is a sensitivity to gluten (found in wheat, rye, and barley).
 But a wheat allergy can do more than make a person feel ill — like other food allergies, it also can cause a life-threatening reaction.